Chocolate Chip Skillet Cookie

 Bake for 20-25 minutes, until the edges start to brown and crisp.
 Remove from oven and let cool for at least 30 minutes.

 - Be sure to grease the skillet thoroughly to prevent the cookie from sticking;

 - If you are using a larger skillet (more than 10"), you will need to bake the cookie for 15-20 minutes.
 Once the edges and top are golden brown, that means the cookie should be done;

 - Don't overmix the dough or the cookie pie will have a tougher consistency - it's ok if you leave a few streaks of flour in the dough;

 - Be gentle when folding in the chocolate chip and caramel pieces;

 - You can omit the sea salt sprinkled on the top if desired.
 I recommend it as I believe it gives the cookie an amazing flavor;

 - Let it cool before slicing it to make it easier - otherwise it will be very soft and gooey (not always a bad thing though ;-);

-- See in the post above the recipe card for some additional mix-in options.
+- See above for some additional mix-in options.